tahoe-lafs/magic-folder/docs/downloader.rst

 "A Snapshot" is a single version of a single file.
 It is represented by an immutable directory and contains:

-- ``content``: (optional) a read-only link to the actual content of this Snapshot.
-If there is no such link, this is a deletion snapshot.
+- ``content``: (optional) a read-only Capability to the actual content of this Snapshot.
+Deletion Snapshots contain no such key.
-- ``metadata``: information about the Snapshot, a capability pointing to a JSON-serialized dict containing:
+- ``metadata``: information about the Snapshot, a read-only Capability pointing to a JSON-serialized dict containing:
-  - ``snapshot_version``: 1 currently
+  - ``snapshot_version``: int(1) currently
   - ``name``: the name of this snapshot (a mangled relative path)
   - ``author``: a dict containing:
     - ``name``: arbitrary name
     - ``verify_key``: base64-encoded public key of the author
-  - ``parents``: a list of immutable capability-strings of any parent Snapshots
+  - ``parents``: a list of immutable Capability-strings of any parent Snapshots
   - additionally, in the Tahoe metadata for this metadata-capability is a ``magic_folder`` dict with the following keys:
     - ``author_signature``: base64-encoded signature which signs the
-      content-capability, metadata-capability and name
+      content-Capability, metadata-Capability and name

 If there are zero parents, this is the first version of a file.
 Otherwise, it is a modification.
 If there are two or more